jbhopkins/bioxtasraw/docs/source/install/linux_gen.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. _lnxgen:

 #.
-Install python 3.7 (if it isn’t already installed).
+Install python 3.X (if it isn’t already installed), RAW is tested on 3.7 and 3.8.

 #.
 Install python3 development tools and gcc (if they are not already installed).